khronokernel/OpenCore-Asus-X299/README.md

   * Not needed on MacPro7,1
 * [`IntelMausiEthernet`](https://github.com/Mieze/IntelMausiEthernet)
 * [`TscAdjustReset`](https://github.com/interferenc/TSCAdjustReset)
+  * Note that this kext needs to be configured to the amount of threads minus 1 in your CPU
 * [`X299-Map`](/Kexts/X299-Map.kext.zip)
    * Maps USB ports, **please make your own as this is just an example**